Togo and Benin - Voodoo Ceremony with Masks and Dance

 In the heart of voodoo land!

-All along the coast of Togo and Benin, voodoo is an ancestral religion that is still fervently practiced.
-Although many in the West think of voodoo as a mere folk form of black magic, it is actually a true religion, far richer and more complex than people often realize.
+Along the entire coast of Togo and Benin, voodoo is an ancestral religion still fervently practiced.
+While many in the West believe voodoo is merely a folk version of black magic, in truth, it is a genuine religion, far richer and more complex than often imagined.

-Once we arrive in Togo, we'll meet a traditional healer who treats his patients with voodoo rituals and herbs.
-The treatment is said to be effective for almost all ailments, especially madness.
-And the healer's shrine is impressive.
+Upon reaching Togo, we'll meet a traditional healer who uses voodoo rituals and herbs to treat patients.
+It's said to be effective against nearly all ailments, especially madness.
+And the healer's shrine is awe-inspiring.

-In a remote hidden village, we'll join a voodoo ceremony: the wild rhythm of the drums and the chants of the adepts help summon a voodoo spirit, which then possesses some of the dancers.
-They fall into a deep trance – we see only the whites of their eyes, they grimace, convulse, and are insensible to fire or pain.
-Sakpata, Hevieso, Mami Wata are just a few of the voodoo deities who may appear.
-In this small village, surrounded by the magical atmosphere of the ceremony, we will finally understand what people mean when they say: “In your churches, you pray to God, but in our voodoo shrine, we become God!”
+In a remote hidden village, we'll join a voodoo ceremony: the frenzied rhythm of drums and chants from the followers help summon the voodoo spirit, which then inhabits some of the dancers.
+They fall into deep trance—we only see the whites of their eyes, they grimace, convulse, and are insensitive to fire or pain.
+Sakpata, Hevieso, Mami Wata are just some of the voodoo deities that might appear.
+In this small village, surrounded by the magical atmosphere of the ceremony, we'll finally understand what people mean when they say: “In your churches, you pray to God, but in our voodoo shrine, we become God!”

 Meals: breakfast, lunch, and dinner.

-A night's stay awaits you at Hotel Napoléon Lagune or similar (all rooms have en-suite facilities and air conditioning).
+Expect a night's stay at Napoléon Lagune hotel or similar (all rooms with private facilities and air conditioning).

 Day 3